crocodilusniloticus/residency-prep-hub/README.md

 ### For Windows Users
 1. Go to the **[Releases Page](https://github.com/crocodilusniloticus/residency-prep-hub/releases)**.
-2. Download the latest installer: `MedChronos Setup 1.0.4.exe`.
+2. Download the latest installer.
 3. Run the installer.

 ## ⚠️ Windows Security Note: